+Distortion and chorus pedals are two effects that go well together but what the best pedal order?
 The simple answer is chorus, as a modulation effect, generally goes after distortion or any gain pedal for that matter.
-In fact they go pretty late in the chain and sit right before delay and reverb which typically go at the end.
+In fact they go pretty late in the signal chain and generally sit right before delay and reverb which typically go at the end.

-Some say that it’s best to put a chorus pedal before distortion, while others say after.
+Some say that it’s best to put a chorus pedal before distortion in the guitar signal chain, while others say to place it after.
 So, which is it?
 The answer, like with most things in music, is that it depends.
-It really depends on the sound you’re going for and the rest of your pedalboard setup.
-There are, however, some general recommendations.
+What really matters is the sound you’re going for and the rest of your pedalboard setup.
+There are, however, some general recommendations on where to place your guitar pedals.

 Effect Categories

-Let’s look at the different categories in order they’d normally be chained and what is contained in them.
+Let’s look at the different categories in order they’d normally sit in the effect chain and what is contained in each of them.

 1. Dynamics / Volume